Stock Management

 Viewing Inventory

-- Go to Inventory > All Inventory in the sidebar.
+- Go to Inventory in the sidebar.

 - If you have multiple stores, select a store to view its inventory.